directus/directus/docs/cloud/teams.md

 Teams are how you organize Projects and share them across multiple accounts.
 They're free, so create as many as you'd like!

-1. Sign in to the Cloud Dashboard.
+1. Login to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. In the dropdown, click <span mi icon prmry>add</span> to create Team.
+3. In the dropdown, click <span mi icon prmry>add</span> and the Create Team page will open.
 4. Enter a Team Name, Team Slug, and click **"Save"**.

 ## Edit Team Name and Slug